baekay000/rarwe/README.md

 # Rock and Roll with Ember

 This is an an Ember.js application following the 'Rock and Roll with Ember' book authored by Balint Erdi to learn v.3.14.
+This project stops right before the 'Authentication' chapter.

 ## Prerequisites